mafintosh/link-bin/README.md

 }
 ```

-If you save the above and run `npm link` in the directory `link-bin` will generate an executable
-file that runs `atom-shell app.js` and and save that as `./link-bin` which means
-that when you run `my-atom-shell-app` afterwards on the command line it will execute the atom-shell app

-You can also publish it to npm which means other people will be able to `npm install -g my-atom-shell-app`
+If you publish the above program to npm other people will be able to `npm install -g my-atom-shell-app`
-and run `my-atom-shell-app` to execute the atom-shell app
+and run `my-atom-shell-app` to execute the atom-shell app (even if they don't have atom-shell installed already)

+To test it you can also run `npm install -g .` in the folder where you added the above `app.js` and `package.json` files.

 ## License